 Here are some things to consider as you evaluate whether or not to follow up your vanilla latte with dinner:

 Let’s get this one dealt with right away.
-If at any point during your date, you felt intimated, put down or at risk, don’t even think about a second date.
-Trust your intuition when it comes to your safety.
+If at any point during your date, you felt intimidated, put down or at risk, don’t even think about a second date.
+Trust your intuition when it comes to safety.
 Other no brainers?
-Don’t go out a second time with someone who has an addiction, or anyone you catch in a lie.
+Don’t go out a second time with someone who has an addiction (and is not in recovery), or anyone you catch in a lie.
 Similarly, someone who led you to believe they were divorced when, in fact, they are separated from a spouse is also a poor candidate for a second date.

 If the worst thing you can say about your time together is that it didn’t inspire feelings of interest, excitement or connection, you might be surprised to find yourself singing a different tune after getting to know each other better.